 In most cases, LEPs are coterminous with combined authorities and closely integrated with them.
 The announcement that North and North East Lincolnshire Councils have confirmed that they will in future be sole members of the Greater Lincolnshire LEP is a consequence of this decision on devolution.

 What happens next?

-Government plans to give priority to negotiating a Hull and East Riding deal, but it is likely to take two or three years to establish devolved arrangements, subject to successful negotiations.
+Government also plans to give priority to negotiating a Hull and East Riding devolution deal with the two local authorities.

-There are well over a hundred businesses, education and training providers and other organisations and individuals from Northern Lincolnshire that have been volunteering their time on the LEP’s Board, sub-boards and other groups, or have been working closely with the LEP.
+There are hundreds of businesses, education and training providers and other organisations and individuals from across the region that have volunteered their time on the LEP’s Board, sub-boards and other groups, or have been working closely with the LEP.
 We are grateful for all of the support they have given us since 2011, and we know this isn’t the outcome they wanted.